 The five C’s encompass the key traits that are considered the bedrock of effective leadership, including credibility, communication, commitment, confidence and creativity.
 By harnessing these characteristics – managers, supervisors and team leaders can demonstrate a positive leadership style – a balanced approach that blends fairness and authority.

 Here, we take a closer look at the five C’s and how you can look to cultivate them.

 US President Abraham Lincoln was known by the nickname “Honest Abe,” supposedly due to his dislike of the lying he encountered during his law career.
 It does stand to reason that gaining credibility as a leader is linked to being perceived as honest and reliable.

-Being a good leader also requires excellent communication skills, this means possessing the ability to listen to people as well as the ability to share ideas.
+Being a good leader requires excellent communication skills, this means possessing the ability to listen to people as well as the ability to share ideas.
 These skills also relate to the capacity to negotiate when necessary and manage issues of conflict.

 Demonstrating commitment to the cause or organisation you are working for will create goodwill and overall positive outcomes.
-Showing commitment to those around you also contributes to good relationships and, in turn, can inspire similar commitment in every level of the organisation.
+Showing commitment to those around you also contributes to good relationships and, in turn, can inspire similar commitment at every level of the organisation.

 To be an effective leader, you will need to display confidence.
 You can demonstrate this trait through both the way you conduct yourself and your actions.
-It is important to be aware that being confident does not mean being brash and pushy.
+It’s important to be aware that being confident does not mean being brash and pushy.
 Rather, you can display it through more subtle actions, like being decisive and having faith in your abilities.

 The best leaders are often those who can think in a creative, innovative way.
 If you find it hard to look at situations from different perspectives, you will find it more of a challenge to lead since leaders need to be able to look at the big picture.
 Being creative will also help when it comes to problem-solving and making decisions.